What is the Double Marker Test in Pregnancy? Procedure & Ranges

 All the blogs on this website are intended to answer your toughest questions and offer relevant doubts based on scientific studies.

 Dr. Namita Kotia has been practicing infertility treatment at Aastha Fertility Care since 2010, and during this time, she has helped around 2000+ couples become parents through IVF treatment and also other assisted reproductive technology (ART) methods like ICSI, IUI, GIFT, etc. Dr. Namita provides her patients with the best possible care and treatment options.

-However, there is no need to panic or let your pregnant hormones run out of control; About these tests.
-We are here to provide you with all the information concerning double marker tests during pregnancy and answers to your concerns.
+However, there is no need to panic or let your pregnant hormones run out of control during these tests.

 A double marker test in pregnancy refers to a test often administered to pregnant women to detect any chromosomal abnormalities in the fetus.
 Furthermore, this testing also plays a crucial role in detecting neurological disorders in the foetus, including Edwards syndrome and Down syndrome.

 In a normal pregnancy, female fetuses will have 22 pairs of XX chromosomes, and male fetuses will have 22 pairs of XY chromosomes.